When you can be given an entry ban

 Start of entry ban

-- the date on which you actually leave the EU/EEA and Switzerland; or
+- the day (date) that you actually leave the EU, EEA or Switzerland; or

-- the date you return to another EU/EEA country or Switzerland, if you are allowed to live there.
+- the day (date) that you return to another EU or EEA country or Switzerland, if you are allowed to live there.

 End of entry ban